FDio/csit/docs/bash_code_style.rst

       if any ancestor call is done with logical or, for example in "func || code=$?" construct.

+    + The exact behavior depends on Bash version.
+      A simplest surprise is "echo $(false)" not exiting.

+    + "$(false)" also does not exit if used as a here string.

   + As there is no reliable method of error detection, and there are two largely independent unreliable methods, the best what we can do is to apply both.
 So, code SHOULD explicitly